canada-ca/canada-ca.github.io/_drafts/2017-08-30-themes-and-topics.markdown

 ## Explore further

+* The story of Canada.ca's themes and topics continues with the design and implementation of the [topic page template]().
+* Learn more about how theme lead departments have been improving top task findability iwthin their respective themes in [theme management]().
 * [Top task management on Canada.ca]() describes how we compiled the top 100 task list for Canada.ca and how we continue to improve it and use it to manage the website
-* We've put together an overview of the testing we've done and research we've focused on over the past few years in [Canada.ca iterative improvements](https://canada-ca.github.io/category/2017/09/11/iterative-improvements.html)
-* [How we're optimizing top tasks on Canada.ca](https://canada-ca.github.io/category/2017/08/21/optimization-overview.html) shares more about how we're focusing now on improving specific top tasks on Canada.ca
 * [Tree testing](https://www.nngroup.com/articles/tree-testing/) is a good primer from the Nielson Norman Group on how to conduct tree testing for website navigation
-* [New Thinking](http://gerrymcgovern.com/new-thinking/) is where Gerry McGovern posts weekly on a range of top task management and digital transformation themes
 * In [Why we say no to surveys and focus groups](https://www.dta.gov.au/blog/surveys-and-focus-groups/), Leisa Reichelt at Australia's Digital Transformation Agency describes the value their team gets from task-based usability testing